kerberos-io/agent/README.md

 **_Work In Progress_** - Currently we only support IP Cameras, we have [an approach for leveraging the USB and Raspberry Pi camera](https://github.com/kerberos-io/camera-to-rtsp), but this isn't working as expected with Balena.
 If you require this, you'll need to use the traditional Docker deployment with sidecar as mentioned above.

-## Introduction
+## A world of agents

 The Kerberos Agent is an isolated and scalable video (surveillance) management agent with a strong focus on user experience, scalability, resilience, extension and integration.
-Kerberos.io provides, next to the Kerberos Agent, many other tools such as [Kerberos Factory](https://github.com/kerberos-io/factory), [Kerberos Vault](https://github.com/kerberos-io/vault) and [Kerberos Hub](https://github.com/kerberos-io/hub) to support different (enterprise) usecases: bring your own cloud, bring your own storage, etc. This repository contains everything you'll need to know about the core product, the Kerberos Agent.
+Next to the Kerberos Agent, Kerberos.io provides many other tools such as [Kerberos Factory](https://github.com/kerberos-io/factory), [Kerberos Vault](https://github.com/kerberos-io/vault) and [Kerberos Hub](https://github.com/kerberos-io/hub) to provide additional capabilities: bring your own cloud, bring your own storage, central overview, live streaming, machine learning etc.

+As mentioned above Kerberos.io applies the concept of agents.
+An agent is running next to (or on) your camera, and is processing a single camera feed.
+It applies motion based or continuous recording and make those recordings available through a user friendly web interface.
+A Kerberos Agent allows you to connect to other cloud services or integrates with custom applications.
+Kerberos Agent is used for personal usage and scales to enterprise production level deployments.

+This repository contains everything you'll need to know about our core product, Kerberos Agent.
 Below you'll find a brief list of features and functions.

 - Low memory and CPU usage.
 - Simplified and modern user interface.